The 6-month programme for experienced charity freelancers who are done riding the emotional freelancer feast and famine rollercoaster.

 You stop over-accommodating to feel safe.

-And the quiet resentment begins to dissolve.
+And the resentment begins to dissolve.

 3. Good Intentions Collapse Under Pressure